Are You Being Bullied or Harassed in the Workplace?

 There are a number of obligations implied into every contract of employment, regardless of whether or not they are actually written into the contract.
 These include such obligations as; the duty of trust and confidence, the duty to deal with grievances without undue delay etc.

 If your employer breaches these duties in relation to the bullying and harassment, which leads you to suffer financial loss, then you have a potential claim for breach of contract.
 Breach of contract cases can only be pursued in the courts whilst you remain in employment and the deadline is 6 years from the date of the breach occurring.

 If you decide to resign on the back of being bullied and harassed at work, or resign in response to your employer’s failure to address it, then you could potentially have a claim for constructive/unfair dismissal.
 You must have been employed by your employer for a minimum of two years’ service prior to your resignation in order to pursue this type of claim.
 The deadline to commence the process to pursue such a claim is 3 months less one day from the date your resignation took place.

 Negotiating an exit?

 If you are contemplating this option then you should explore the possibility of your employer agreeing to pay you off with an exit package to leave under a settlement agreement.
-This will avoid the time and stress of internal complaints procedures and the time and cost of legal action whilst tiding yourself over between jobs.
+This approach will avoid the time and stress of internal complaints procedures, and the time and cost of legal action whilst tiding yourself over financially between jobs.

-As bullying and harassment is in itself not strictly illegal (as mentioned above you can only pursue legal action in certain circumstances: for discrimination, personal injury etc.) it may not always be straightforward to negotiate a decent settlement agreement for bullying and harassment.
+As bullying and harassment is in itself not strictly illegal (as mentioned above you can only pursue legal action in certain circumstances: for discrimination, personal injury etc.) it may not always be straightforward to negotiate a decent settlement agreement.

 How Monaco Solicitors can help you